 If there’s one thing we can all agree on, it’s that there’s never been enough in the way of clothing designed specifically for masturbation.
 There are things you can strap on or insert, sure, but nothing—according to the Google search I just did—that could feasibly pass as a normal item of clothing at, say, a job interview or funeral, while also doubling up as a convenient portable sex aid.

-If you want to grab yourself one, they’re on indiegogo.com for around $150.
-Before I did that myself, I thought I’d have a chat with Steve to get a few more details and, in the process, found out he has big plans to help every woman in the world have a squirting orgasm.
+If you want to grab yourself one, they’re on Indiegogo.com for around $150.
+Before I did that myself, I thought I’d have a chat with Steve to get a few more details, and in the process I found out that he has big plans to help every woman in the world have a squirting orgasm.

 Steve Scrase: I’ve always been fascinated by human sexuality and how everyone experiences their own bliss in different ways.
 I’ve been in relationships where women use toys.
-I’m not that old school guy that goes, “My woman doesn’t need toys, she has me.”
+I’m not that old school guy who goes, “My woman doesn’t need toys; she has me.”
 Hello!
 Wakey, wakey, boys.
 Whatever you can do to make your woman achieve that little bit extra, you better well damn do it.

 So take me through what gave you the idea in the first place.

 I’m very observational, so I would watch my girlfriend go through the process [with a traditional toy].
 It seemed like you had to be a contortionist to be able to hold it.
 She’d get to the point of arousal, and she’d have to stop or slow down to be able to control it.
 Your body turns into a jellyfish, and you have no motor control anymore.
 You’re flopping around.

 Right.
 So it’s the difficulty of using conventional sex toys that’s the problem?